The Australian/Vogel Literary Award

-The Australian/Vogel Literary Award is an Australian literary award for unpublished manuscripts by writers under the age of 35.
-The prize money, currently A$20,000, is the richest and most prestigious award for an unpublished manuscript in Australia.
-The rules of the competition include that the winner's work be published by Allen & Unwin.
+The Australian/Vogel Literary Award was an Australian literary award for unpublished manuscripts by writers under the age of 35.
+The prize money AUD$20,000, was the richest and most prestigious award for an unpublished manuscript in Australia.
+Allen & Unwin guaranteed to publish the winning work.

+History

-The award was initiated in 1979 by Niels Stevns and is a collaboration between The Australian newspaper, the publisher Allen & Unwin, and Stevns & Company Pty Ltd. Stevns, founder of the company which makes Vogel bread, named the award in honour of Swiss naturopath Alfred Vogel.
+The award had been initiated in 1979 by Niels Stevns and was a collaboration between The Australian newspaper, the publisher Allen & Unwin, and Stevns & Company Pty Ltd. Stevns, founder of the company which made Vogel bread, named the award in honour of Swiss naturopath Alfred Vogel.